openwisp/openwisp-docs/developer/hacking-openwisp-python-django.rst

 **In OpenWISP we chose Django mainly for these reasons:**

-- it has a rich ecosystem and pluggable apps which allow us to get a lot done very fast
+- It has a rich ecosystem and pluggable apps which allow us to get a lot done very fast
-- it has been battle tested over many years by a high amount of people and high profile companies
+- It has been battle tested over many years by a high amount of people and high profile companies
-- security vulnerabilities are usually privately disclosed to the developers and quickly fixed
+- Security vulnerabilities are usually privately disclosed to the developers and quickly fixed
-- being popular, it's easy to find Python developers who have experience with Django and can get up to speed very fast in contributing to OpenWISP
+- Being popular, it's easy to find Python developers who have experience with Django and can get up to speed very fast in contributing to OpenWISP
 - Django projects are easily customizable by editing a ``settings.py``